Zack Short Player Props: Tigers vs. Twins

-The Detroit Tigers, including Zack Short (.370 slugging percentage in past 10 games, including no homers), take on starting pitcher Kenta Maeda and the Minnesota Twins at Comerica Park, Friday at 6:40 PM ET.
+On Saturday, Zack Short (.370 slugging percentage in past 10 games, with no home runs) and the Detroit Tigers face the Minnesota Twins, whose starting pitcher will be Pablo Lopez.
+First pitch is at 7:15 PM ET.

-In his most recent game, he collected three RBI (going 3-for-4 with a home run) against the Royals.
+He had a hitless performance in his most recent game (0-for-4) against the Twins.

 Zack Short Game Info & Props vs. the Twins